HTUser-1/Dynamic-Checkbox-Demo/README.md

  Until Version 7.7, the only way to have checkbox in a CSPro application was to have items in the dictionary.
 This prevented application developers to implement dynamic checkboxes.

 This demo give us a great way to have a more dynamic "on the fly" checkboxes.
-Thanks to Gregory H Martin for providings CSProusers support for a better understanding of HTML Dialogs inputs (https://www.csprousers.org/forum/viewtopic.php?t=5313).
+Thanks to Gregory H Martin for providing CSProusers support for a better understanding of HTML Dialogs inputs (https://www.csprousers.org/forum/viewtopic.php?t=5313).
 This demo app is implementing a small lib to simplify this task.
 It based on the following two functions: